Updated 21 Sept 2021

-Every country is implementing its own set of guidelines and regulations (such as standardised cleaning practices, face-mask requirements etc) to minimise risks associated with Covid-19.
+Every country is implementing its own set of guidelines and regulations (such as standardised cleaning practices, face-mask and testing/vaccination requirements etc) to minimise risks associated with Covid-19.
 As a minimum we will follow and implement all such requirements.
 While we cannot offer a 100% guarantee that not a single client will contract Covid-19, we can assure you that we will take all reasonable steps as part of our duty of care to both you and our local team abroad.

 A: Possibly.
 Each country is approaching screening measures in their own way based on their own unique situation but you should be prepared for some form of screening and allow for extra time at entry and exit ports.